CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ### Step 3: Review the Changes

-1. **Plan the Changes**: Run `terraform plan` without any changes to the configuration to see the changes that will be applied with the new provider version.
+1. **Plan the Changes**: Run `terraform plan` without modifying the configuration to preview the changes that will be applied with the new provider version.

    ```bash
    terraform plan